trickybit/seltzer/README.md

 ```

 ### Each-in
-Iterates over a list, putting a key and value in the scope of the ruleset--passed as the last argument.
+Iterates over a list, putting a key and value variable in the scope of the ruleset--passed as the last argument.
 The variables are extracted using the whitespace in each item.

 #### Input